robinsonb5/EightThirtyTwo/README.md

 * sgn  -  Sets the sgn flag, which modifies the "cmp", "shr" and "mul" instructions.
 Any subsequent ALU instruction will clear it again.
 * hlf  -  modifies the next load/store instruction to operate on halfwords rather than full words.
 Only modifies the storage size, doesn't modify increment or decrement amounts.
+* byt  -  modifies the next load/store instruction to operate on bytes rather than full words.
+Only modifies the storage size, doesn't modify increment or decrement amounts.